The dream of owning a business sometimes leads individuals down the path of franchise ownership. Why?

 Please don’t confuse the two.

 “I say that franchisees are not entrepreneurs.
 The person who came up with the concept, and invented the franchise system for that concept is the entrepreneur.
 Pure entrepreneurship is much different than being a franchisee.
-A true entrepreneur would get nauseous when during training, a 300-page franchise operations manual was slapped on his or her desk.
+A true entrepreneur would get nauseous when during training, a 300-page operations manual was slapped on his or her desk.
 Franchise operations manuals don’t leave too much room for innovating.”

-You’re going to like this section of my article.
+I promise you’re going to like this section of my article.
 That’s because you’re going to be learning about one of your favorite topics: You.
 (And how you may end up being a great fit for franchising.)

 You’re okay with that, right?